kata-ai/grundgesetz-skeleton/docs/index.md

 ![Default Grundgesetz homepage](/img/homepage.png)

+## What's with the name?

+It's German for "constitution".
+We had a thing with German codenames here at Kata.ai.

 ## Get Started

 Getting started with Grundgesetz is as easy as 1-2-3!
 [Follow the documentation](/getting-started/installation), or select from the left drawer for a specific guide that you want to read.